 Bicycle -The way to Home

 In the world Bicycle one of the most useful vehicle.
-Covid-19, the pandemic has given us a scope to consider cycling as an important mode of commute as its environment friendly and economical.
-During the National lockdown in India, we hear about lots of real and courageous incidents to travel thousands of kilometres by cycle to reach their hometowns.
+Covid-19, the pandemic has given us a scope to consider cycling as an important mode of commute as its environmentally friendly and economical.
+During the National lockdown in India, we hear about lots of real and courageous incidents to travel thousands of kilometers by cycle to reach their hometowns.

 Bihar girl who cycled 1,200km carrying injured father

 A 15-year-old girl Joyti Kumari, won praise for carrying her injured father hundreds of kilometers across India by cycle.
 During India’s strictest nationwide lockdown Joyti and her father stuck in Gurugram (outskirts Delhi).
 A tenacious Jyoti asked her father to sit on the rear side carrier of her cycle and took him to his native place (Bihar), covering 1200 km in seven days.

 Migrant laborer Mahesh Jena pedaled 1,700 km across India over seven days to reach home.
 His biggest challenge was keeping the wheels moving.
 Jena followed his usual pre-dawn routine, but with an unusual plan in mind.
 Usually every day, he would head for his factory, a little over 10 km away in the industrial zone of Sangli in Maharashtra.
 But this time, he was headed home — to a small village called Bhangra in Odisha, nearly 1700 km away.

 Also Read Travel Precautions During Covid-19